Nripendra Narayan

-Maharaja Nripendra Narayan (4 October 1862 – 18 September 1911) was the Maharaja of the princely state of Cooch Bihar, India, from 1863 to 1911.
+His Royal Highness Lieutenant Colonel Shri Sir Nripendra Narayan Bhup Bahadur, GCIE (4 October 1863– 18 September 1911), commonly known as Maharaja Nripendra Narayan, was the ruler of the princely state of Cooch Behar in British India from 1863 until his death in 1911.

 Early life

 Nripendra Narayan was only ten months old when his father, Narendra Narayan, died in 1863.
 He was crowned maharaja in the same year.
 Since he was still an infant, the administration was handed over to the commissioner appointed by the British Governor General.
 His elder brother became the Raja of Chitaranjan and Rupnarayanpur, the land of their ancestors.
 He studied at Wards Institute at Benaras, thereafter, at Bankipur College, Patna and lastly law at Presidency College, Calcutta.
 In 1878 he married Suniti Devi, a daughter of Keshab Chandra Sen of Calcutta.
 Immediately after marriage, he left for England for higher studies.

 Family

-He was the father of four sons and three daughters: sons Rajendra Narayan, Jitendra Narayan, Victor Nityendra Narayan, and Hitendra Narayan, and daughters Pratibha Devi, Sudhira Devi, and Sukriti Devi.
+He was the father of four sons and three daughters: sons Rajendra Narayan (b.1882), Jitendra Narayan (b.1886), Victor Nityendra Narayan (b.1888), and Hitendra Narayan (b.1890), and daughters Sukriti Devi (b.1884), Pratibha Devi (b.1891), Sudhira Devi (b.1894).

 Of his sons, Rajendra and Jitendra later became Maharajas of Cooch Behar.
 Gayatri Devi and Ila Devi were daughters of his son Jitendra.

-His eldest daughter, Sukriti (Princess Garlie), was married to Josnya Nath Ghosal the nephew of the Nobel laureate poet Rabindranath Tagore.
+His eldest daughter, Sukriti (Princess Garlie), was married to Jotsnya Nath Ghosal the nephew of the Nobel laureate poet Rabindranath Tagore.
 Jitendra Narayan was married to Princess Indira Devi of Baroda.

 His second daughter Prativa Sundari Devi married English actor, film director and author Miles Mander in 1912.

 His third daughter Sudhira Sundari Devi married in 1914 Alan Mander, brother of Miles.